-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, are you ready to rock?
 I SAID, ARE YOU READY TO ROCK?
 Well, too bad, because music just got declared illegal.
-You disgusting degenerate scum.
+You disgusting, degenerate scum.

 Revolution X likes to declare "MUSIC IS THE WEAPON."
-I suppose it's a snappier tagline than the original, "A MACHINEGUN WITH INFINITE AMMO IS THE WEAPON", or the even more honest "ABANDON ALL SANITY ALL YE WHO ENTER HERE."
-In the arcades, this was one of the louder rail shooters - in the home, still one of the more surreal.
-It's also definitely a case where buying the damn game was definitely cheaper than trying to win it with a pocket full of change - especially as having at least one friend helping out is almost essential when things get tough later on.
+I suppose it's a snappier tagline than the original, "A MACHINEGUN WITH INFINITE AMMO IS THE WEAPON", or the even more honest "ABANDON SANITY ALL YE WHO ENTER HERE."
+In the arcades, this was one of the louder rail shooters, in the home, still one of the more surreal.
+It's also definitely a case where buying the damn game was definitely cheaper than trying to win it with a pocket full of change, especially as having at least one friend helping out is almost essential when things get tough later on.

 Revolution X though was one of the few made for the arcade, and subsequently ported to home systems.
 In that form, it supported up to three players, using mounted guns.
 The DOS version could handle two, and mouse controls.
 A free voucher for carpal tunnel therapy was sadly not provided.

-Making this slightly creepier, both Helga and the nameless army of clone babes are all played by the same woman, Kerri Hoskins, who also played Sonya Blade in the later Mortal Kombat games and the infamous Mortal Kombat Live.
-(That was before the games went to 3D figures of course, with Sonya's gambling problems before the tournament leading to her literally losing her shirt. )
+Making this slightly creepier, both Helga and the nameless army of clone babes are all played by the same woman, Kerri Hoskins, who also played Sonya Blade in several Mortal Kombat games and the infamous Mortal Kombat Live (opens in new tab).

 Like I said, weird.

-The game itself is an incredible chore, mostly because it never knows when to quit, and it keeps trying to be clever.
+The game itself is an incredible chore, mostly because it never knows when to quit, and keeps trying to be clever.
 Bosses don't just take ridiculous amounts of damage.
 Every single bit of every boss takes ridiculous amounts of damage, while spitting endless rockets and bullets into your face.
-This isn't Time Crisis, you can't dodge.
-The clone army is utterly relentless, without even breaking things up with a few Mortal Kombat style palette swapped ninjas.
-As far as power-ups go, it's possible to get a better gun for a while, and upgrade your CDs to laserdisc - the one time in history when that has been a good idea.
+This isn't Time Crisis, so you can't dodge.
+The clone army is utterly relentless, without even breaking things up with a few Mortal Kombat-style palette-swapped ninjas.
+As far as power-ups go, it's possible to get a better gun for a while, and upgrade your CDs to laserdisc—the one time in history when that has been a good idea.

 But it's not the shooting itself that's so weird, even when you include the racist Pacific Rim natives who look at your machine-gun but still think they can take you with spears...